fanx-dev/fanx/doc/DiffFantom.md

 ### Local Return ###
 A new keyword 'lret' as same as 'return' but only be used in closures.
+The return keyword will be deprecated in closures.
 ```
   list.eachWhile {
     if (it == 0) lret null